 - When to Plant Corn – Plant corn after the last frost date.
 Corn needs about 80-90 days depending on the variety to produce.
 You may even be able to plant corn a week to ten days earlier than the last frost.
 This is because it takes the seed time to germinate and emerge from the soil.
 I haven’t had great luck with corn – mostly because of racoons.
 Plant corn in blocks to insure good pollination.

-- Pole beans continue to produce over a long season.
+When to Plant Beans – Beans don’t like frosts either and should be planted outside after all threat of frost has passed.
+If you are planting pole beans go ahead and plant away as many as you would like.
+Pole beans continue to produce over a long season.
 If you are planting bush beans then you need to plan for successive plantings.
 Bush beans produce a large crop all at one time then are done.
-It's a good idea to plant a combination of the two to insure a good harvest throughout the season.
+It’s a good idea to plant a combination of the two to insure a good harvest throughout the season.
 In both cases of beans you should wait until after the frost to plant outdoors!